-- If a close friend or someone you love betrays you, you may end up having serious trust issues
+- Experiencing betrayal: If a close friend or someone you love betrays you, you may end up having serious trust issues

-- Getting swindled can leave you overly protective of money
+- Being tricked by someone: Getting swindled can leave you overly protective of money

-- Parents’ divorce can lead to a lack of trust in the institution of marriage
+- Parents’ divorce: Parents’ divorce can lead to a lack of trust in the institution of marriage

-- Our ‘family of origin’ is the singular most important determining factor in our ability to maintain an emotional baggage check or not
+- Family life: Our ‘family of origin’ is the singular most important determining factor in our ability to maintain an emotional baggage check or not

 - Not having experienced adequate love: Emotional baggage can also be a result of lack of love, care and nurturance from one’s family

-As a counsellor, I see that often this last trigger is the most common cause of emotional baggage and is a major puzzle piece in the emotional baggage psychology.
+As a counselor, I see that often this last trigger is the most common cause of emotional baggage and is a major puzzle piece in the emotional baggage psychology.